munenepeter/ExcelToJson/README.md

 ## Known Issues
  1. The json returned has an extra empty field, don't know why
  2. Can only parse the first sheet of a workbook

+ For other issues, bugs or feature suggestion feel to reach out to the dev
 ## License

 MIT